-Fruit shipped for the interstate market must be accompanied by either a Federal Certificate or Limited Permit.
-For fruit shipped to non-citrus producing states, the Certificate or Limited Permit maybe in the form of an approved label on the shipping containers, an APHIS-issued stamp on the paperwork accompanying the shipment, or a PPQ Form 540 (Certificate) or 530 (Limited Permit).
+Fruit shipped for the interstate market must be accompanied by either a Federal Certificate or a Limited Permit.
+For fruit shipped to the interstate market, the Certificate or Limited Permit may be in the form of an approved label on the shipping containers, and an APHIS-issued stamp on the paperwork accompanying the shipment.